ttm/percolation/README.md

 Routines should be oriented towards making or navigating percolation graph paths directly or through numeric computation and rendering of new triples in Open Linked Social Data and external resources such as the DBpedia sparql endpoint: http://dbpedia.org/sparql

-### notes

-In the integrated measures, see if networks that have peculiar distribution of measures in erdos sectors also have smaller KS-distance between histograms of degrees and other topological measures.
-Generalizing, see if structures with an outlier of a measure (or set of measures) is correlated with other measures characteristics, such as the correlation histogram.

-See legacy.triples for further notes.

 ### the modules are:

 bootstrap.py for PercolationServer and the canonic startup

 legacy/\* for standard usage outlines, analyses and media rendering from legacy data (Open Linked Open Data)
 - harnessing/\*.py for percolatory procedures (e.g. experiments), resource recommendation, self-knowledge and information collection and diffusion.
 - media\_rendering/ for general output of media (music.py, image.py, animation.py, table.py, game.py).
 - rdf